code-payments/code-sdk/docs/guide/quick-start.md

 # Getting Started

-Learn how to embed a [Code Payments](https://www.codepayments.org/) button in your website or web app.
+Learn how to embed a Code payments button in your website or web app.
 The client- and server-side code mounts everything needed to complete a payment using the Code app and verify it on your server.

 ## Create a Payment Button